Tax Guide for Grocery Stores

 Bad Debt Deductions

-Generally, a single sale can include both taxable and nontaxable items.
-The bad debt deduction can only be claimed for the taxable items in which you reported tax at the time of the sale.
-For example, you receive a $100 check for $75 of nontaxable items and $25 of taxable items.
-If the check is returned, you may only take a bad debt deduction for the $25 of taxable items you originally reported.
-When checks are cashed for an amount over the sale for cash back, that excess amount is not deductible as bad debt.
+Generally, a transaction can include both taxable and nontaxable sales.
+The bad debt deduction can only be claimed for the taxable sales in which you reported tax at the time of the sale.
+For example, you receive a $100 check for $75 of nontaxable sales and $25 of taxable sales.
+If the check is returned, you may only take a bad debt deduction for the $25 of taxable sales you originally reported.
+Similarly, if you accept a check that includes an amount for cash back in addition to the sales of groceries, and the check is returned uncollectible, you are only eligible to take a bad debt deduction for the amount of taxable sales.

 If you later collect the debt, any amount claimed as a deduction must be reported as a taxable sale in the period collected.
 You cannot deduct fees paid to collect the debt.
-For more information see Regulation 1642, Bad Debts.
+For more information, see Regulation 1642, Bad Debts.

 Sales of Fixtures and Equipment